 The Civilian Conservation Corps

 At the peak of the Great Depression, President Franklin D. Roosevelt created the Civilian Conservation Corps (CCC): a federal work relief program that, from 1933 until 1942, put 3 million unemployed young men to work building and restoring America’s natural resource infrastructure.
-In exchange for their labor, participants received $1-per-day, regular meals, housing, and access to education.
+In exchange for their labor, participants received a $1-per-day wage, regular meals, housing, and access to education.
 The CCC members drastically improved America’s public lands, planting billions of trees, constructing campsites, building thousands of miles of trails and roads, and undertaking other endeavors to develop our park systems.
-While the CCC was officially disbanded in 1942 when the U.S. entered World War II, the concept lived on in the nation’s heart.
+While the CCC officially disbanded in 1942 when the U.S. entered World War II, the concept lived on in the nation’s heart.

 (Photo by National Archives)

 SCA, YCC, YACC

 The model of the CCC was revived in 1957 when the Student Conservation Association (SCA) placed its first college students as volunteers in national parks and forests.
 Just over a decade later,the SCA model was used as the basis for legislation that created the Youth Conservation Corps (YCC).
 At its height during the mid-1970s, the YCC enrolled some 32,000 young people each summer in programs operated by the Departments of Interior and Agriculture, as well as by states.
 Late in the 1970s, an even larger federal program was launched, the Young Adult Conservation Corps (YACC), which provided young people with year-round conservation-related employment and education opportunities.

 (Photo by Student Conservation Association)